 Precisely align nodes, connectors, and annotations easily while dragging just by snapping to the nearest gridlines or objects.

 You can combine multiple nodes into a group and then interact with them as a single object.
-Nested groups are also possible with our Blazor Diagram component.
+Nested groups are also possible with our Blazor Diagram control.

 Frequently used commands like delete, connect, and duplicate can be shown as buttons near a selector.
 This makes it easy for users to quickly perform those operations instead of searching for the correct buttons in a toolbox.

-Our Blazor Diagram component has predefined alignment commands that enable you to align the selected objects nodes and connectors with respect to the selection boundary.
+Our Blazor Diagram library has predefined alignment commands that enable you to align the selected objects nodes and connectors with respect to the selection boundary.

 Spacing commands enable you to place selected objects on the diagram at equal intervals from each other.